dduan/DrString/Documentation/GettingStarted.md

     --first-letter uppercase
 ```

 1. `--include` is the longer form of `-i`.
-Most options have a long form and
+Some options have a long form and
    a short form.
 This should be a familar Unix pattern.
 2. You can exampt paths from being checked with `--exclude` (or `-e`).
 3. `--include` and `--exclude` can repeat.
 In fact, this is true for all options
-   that takes a list of values.
+   that take a list of values.
 4. `--ignore-throws` tells DrString documentation for `throws` is not required.
    `--first-letter` tells DrString to expect keywords in docstring such as
    `Parameter` should start with an uppercase letter.
 These are examples of